 Java finches are social little birds, but often are far too timid for direct human interaction.
 Some pet owners have reported success in bonding with their finch, though.
 Typically, they thrive in pairs or small flocks kept within a flight cage.

-If you are thinking of adopting a Java finch, then you may as well prepare yourself to take in at least two or even three.
-These birds cannot be kept singly and will become very depressed without another finch to keep them company.
+If you are thinking of adopting a Java finch, then you may as well prepare yourself to take in at least two or three.
+These birds should not be kept as a solo pet and will become very depressed without another finch to keep them company.

 Beyond that, these birds are quiet, passive, and non-aggressive.
 They can be kept with other finches, both large and small, without issue.
 A pair of Javas can be a nice addition to a diverse aviary.
 The only time they show aggression is usually between two male Javas, and even that is minimal.